FAQ icon

 The evaluation mission of CEDER provides support to U-M central administration, campus units, individual researchers, and community-based educators for evaluation or technical assistance related to education programs and research.
 Related to the evaluation strand is a research strand focused on conducting expert research on education practice at multiple levels and in multiple sites.
 Marsal School faculty members already engage in multiple forms of practice-based education research.

-Clients may contract with CEDER as a part of the grant process, after being awarded a grant or through a fee for service arrangement.
-CEDER offers the following evaluation services to clients:
+Clients can partner with CEDER as a part of the grant process, after being awarded a grant or through a fee-for-service arrangement.
+CEDER’s evaluation services include:

 • Qualitative and quantitative data analysis